No significant change in the sanctions sector has been observed compared to 12 months ago.

 Trade sanctions are in place primarily in relation to North Korea and Russia as of 20 June 2025.

-In the case of sanctions against Russia, price caps are set on Russian oil and oil products, and certain services in relation to the trading and production of oil are prohibited.
+In the case of sanctions against Russia, price caps are set on Russian oil and oil products, and certain services in relation to the trading of Russian oil and oil products are prohibited.

 Restrictive Border Measures